digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 upgrades; see `Best Practices <#best-practices>`__ for what to change here.
-Pay particular attention to the case of interfaces and exceptions, as failure to do so could lead to packages which are incompatible with SCU and require the use of a separate tool (and downtime).
+Pay particular attention to the case of interfaces and exceptions, as failure to do so could lead to packages which are incompatible with SCU and require the use of another full migration (and downtime).

 Next, be aware of the new package-name scoping rules, and